HenningUe/iphoto-downloader/docs/SPEC.md

    - credentials shall be stored for icloud and for pushover
    - A separate app shall be provided, which allows credential management.
 That means user must be able to store, delete and check credentials
+   - The app shall be either executed in single execution mode (i.e. start synchronization and stop after synchronization run is completed) or run continuously.
+   - If the app runs continuously it shall wait 2 minutes after the completion if the lass successfully completed synchronization run and before the execution of the next synchronization run.
+   - If the app runs continuously the database integrity check and creation of backups shall be done every hour (see chapter **Local Deletion Tracking**)
+   - The app execution mode (single or continuous) shall be defined in the settings file.
+If nothing is provided the default shall be single execution.
+   - The main entry-point function shall have a global try-except blocks handling flattly the whole function code block and send a pushover notification whenever a unhandled exception occurs
 2. **2FA authenticaion**

 2.1.
 Separate package 2FA authentication